-BUENOS AIRES Oct 23 (Reuters) - Argentine President Cristina Fernandez is expected to win easy re-election for another four years on Sunday, a result that would give her a strong mandate to deepen her unorthodox economic policies.
+BUENOS AIRES (Reuters) - Argentine President Cristina Fernandez looks poised for an easy re-election win on Sunday, a result that would give her a strong mandate to deepen her unorthodox, interventionist policies.

 Opinion polls suggest she could win more than 50 percent of the vote with a massive lead over a fragmented field of opposition challengers.
 Socialist Hermes Binner has emerged as the second-placed candidate.

 Here are brief profiles of the most prominent candidates and their policy proposals:

 PRESIDENT CRISTINA FERNANDEZ

 Center-left Fernandez has deepened the policies began in 2003 by her late husband and predecessor as president, Nestor Kirchner, whose sudden death a year ago played a key role in reversing her political fortunes.
 She has built on an outpouring of public sympathy following his death and her approval ratings stand at about 60 percent, compared with lows of about 20 percent in the middle of her four-year term.

 A buoyant economy, falling unemployment and a more conciliatory tone have also helped her recover from a messy conflict with farmers in 2008 and a brief slowdown at the height of the global financial crisis.
 Sizzling economic GROWTH running at about 9 percent has made it difficult for the opposition to challenge her, although analysts say a second term could prove stormy as a deteriorating global outlook raises questions about the sustainability of loose fiscal and monetary policies.
 It could force her to rein in the rapid state spending growth and wage hikes that have stoked consumer activity -- seen as a pillar of her popularity.